wpaxos/paxi/README.md

 ```
 ./client -sid 1 -nid 1 -master 127.0.0.1 -T 10 -k 1000 -r 1 -c 50 -t 60 &
 ```

----
-A new version of Paxi project under heavy development is also available in https://github.com/ailidani/paxi.